 Screen: An electronic display of the position on the board.

-Spectators: People other than arbiters or players viewing the games.
+Spectators: People other than players or arbiters (TDs) viewing the games.
 This includes players after their games have been concluded.

 Standard Chess: A game where each player’s thinking time is at least 60 minutes.